Venezuela on agenda for Trump’s meeting with Brazil’s leader

 Trump likes Bolsonaro and says they have a good relationship.
 He hosted Bolsonaro at the White House last March.

-The U.S. trip comes as a welcome respite for Bolsonaro, who at home is dealing with a weak economy and a strained relationship with Congress.
-Several opposition parties published a manifesto this week, encouraging Brazilians to go to the streets and demonstrate against the government.
+The U.S. trip comes as a welcome respite for Bolsonaro, who at home is dealing with a weak economy and a strained relationship with congress.
+Several opposition parties published a manifesto this week, encouraging Brazilians to demonstrate against the government.

 Bolsonaro’s allies see the invitation to dinner at Mar-a-Lago, Trump’s private, dues-paying club in Palm Beach, as another sign that Bolsonaro’s alignment with America is paying off.